Skip to content

 Standalone SIP server

-A second binary (sip_server) speaks SIP on host network across UDP, TCP, TLS, and WebSocket.
+A dedicated binary (sip_server) speaks SIP on host network across UDP, TCP, TLS, and WebSocket.
 The Axum API stays on :8080 for management; the SIP plane is independent.

 Zero-copy RTP relay

 Media bridge does not decode and re-encode.
-RTP packets are forwarded with NAT latching, codec is negotiated by SDP, and CPU stays low even at four-digit concurrent calls.
+RTP packets are forwarded with NAT latching, codec is negotiated by SDP, and CPU stays low as call counts grow.

 Wenme OAuth + Darwan RBAC

 Management API authenticates via Wenme OAuth 2.1 with PKCE and JWKS.
-Every action is gated by Darwan with 62 pbx.* permissions.
+Every action is gated by Darwan with 74 distinct pbx.* permissions.
 No bespoke auth code in the PBX.

 SIGTRAN SMS pathway